Focus on coaches as Madrid hosts Chelsea in Champions League | Sports-Games

 - Spain

-The latest encounter between Real Madrid and Chelsea in the Champions League will put the spotlight on their coaches.
+The latest encounter between Real Madrid and Chelsea in the Champions League will put a spotlight on their coaches.

 Chelsea will travel for Wednesday's first leg in Madrid with Frank Lampard trying to win for the first time since being named interim coach.

-Madrid will play still surrounded by doubts about Carlo Ancelotti's future amid rumors of him taking over Brazil's national team.
+Madrid will play still surrounded by doubts about Carlo Ancelotti's future amid rumours of him taking over Brazil's national team.

 The outcome could potentially help Lampard reclaim a permanent job with the English club, or influence Ancelotti's decision on whether to accept the Brazil job.